apache/druid/docs/content/ingestion/firehose.md

 This Firehose can be used to ingest events residing in an RDBMS.
 The database connection information is provided as part of the ingestion spec.
 For each query, the results are fetched locally and indexed.
 If there are multiple queries from which data needs to be indexed, queries are prefetched in the background, up to `maxFetchCapacityBytes` bytes.
-This firehose works with `map` typed parsers, see the extensions for more details examples.
+This firehose works with `map` typed parsers.
+See the extension documentation for more detailed ingestion examples.

 Requires one of the following extensions:
  * [MySQL Metadata Store](../development/extensions-core/mysql.html).
  * [PostgreSQL Metadata Store](../development/extensions-core/postgresql.html).

 ```json
 {